"Essentials of Scientific Writing" and it will start at 13:00.

 Publication Ethics and Publication Malpractice Statement

 The ZeroBuild Journal (ZBJ) complies with the ethical rules in the editorial processes and publication of manuscripts.
-Similarity software is used to check plagiarism and manuscripts with inappropriate overlapping with other publications and/or containing other detected malpractices are not processed and immediately rejected.
+Similarity software is used to check plagiarism and manuscripts with inappropriate overlapping with other publications and/or containing other detected malpractices are not processed and are immediately rejected.

 Committee on Publication Ethics (COPE) Guidelines are part of the journal publication ethics practices and will be used to handle any related issues as the guiding documents.
-More information about these guidelines can be found at the COPE's website.
+More information about these guidelines can be found on the COPE's website.

-The attitude and rules of our journal followed in the editorial and publishing processes are given below for all involved parties (inline and addition to aforementioned COPE guidelines):
+The attitude and rules of our journal followed in the editorial and publishing processes are given below for all involved parties (inline and in addition to aforementioned COPE guidelines):

 Responsibilities of Editors